bilgineroral/Traj-LO/README.md

 ### Running
 1. From the root of the workspace (`ros2_ws` directory), run `source install/setup.sh` to source the overlay.
 Run the Traj-LO algorithm with `ros2 run trajlo trajlo ./src/Traj-LO/data/config_ouster.yaml`.
 Do not forget to adjust the topic name to your ROS2 bag's topic name.
 Note that the algorithm runs only with config_ouster.yaml for now.
-2. After running the algorithm, open up another terminal, source your ROS2 installation, then run `ros2 bag play your_rosbag_folder` start playing your ros2 bag (you may need to adjust the paths again).
+2. After running the algorithm, open up another terminal, source your ROS2 installation, then run `ros2 bag play your_rosbag_folder` to start playing your ros2 bag.
 3. The algorithm publishes the estimated trajectory information on topic `/trajlo_pose` with message type `geometry_msgs/msg/PoseStamped`.
 In order to record the estimated trajectory, open up another terminal, source your ROS2 installation and run `ros2 bag record -o output_bag /trajlo_pose`.
 After the `ros2 bag play` command publishes all of its messages, you may simply `Ctrl^C` do stop recording.
 4. Finally, you may use the [evo](https://pypi.org/project/evo/) package to evaluate the trajectories after being saved in a ROS2 bag.